Proclamation Request

 • The Governor's Office may grant or decline any proclamation request without comment at any time.

-• Please carefully review all the policy and criteria listed below before completing and submitting a request.
+• Please carefully review all the policies and criteria listed below before completing and submitting a request.

-• Due to the large volume of requests, the ceremonies will be capped at 15 groups per ceremony.
+• Due to the large volume of requests, only 15 groups are granted a signing ceremony at each monthly proclamation signing event.
 Apply early to increase your chances of participation in the ceremony.

 Policy & Criteria

-A Proclamation issued by the Governor honors or highlights an issue, project, cause, or program.
-The draft Proclamation must detail the cause or issue that you want to highlight.
-It should not simply name or list your organization.
+A proclamation issued by the Governor honors or highlights an issue, project, cause, or program.
+Language within the proclamation should be about that cause or issue.
+It is not enough to simply name or list your organization.

-A Proclamation request submitted to the Governor's Office does not constitute a standing order.
-Annual or recurring requests must be filed every year.
+A proclamation request submitted to the Governor's Office does not constitute a standing order.
+Annual or recurring requests must be filed with the office every year.

-A draft Proclamation request submitted to the Governor's Office may be edited and/or rewritten during the approval process to receive final approval.
-The language and format of the Proclamation are subject to revisions including, but not limited to, grammatical errors, quality of content and proper and legible formatting of the proclamation.
+A draft proclamation request submitted to the Governor's Office may be edited and/or rewritten to receive final approval.
+Proclamations are subject to revisions including, but not limited to, grammatical errors, quality of content and proper and legible formatting.

-A Proclamation request should generally not be individualized or specialized.
+A proclamation request should not be individualized or specialized.

 Making your Request